Jencreate/DATA201SJM/vocabulary_game.md

   - rating for snow resistant clothes
   - Layers worn in cold weather
   - energy production by weather
-  - energy production by river flow with relative humidity <- Chosen topic
+  - energy production by river flow with rainfall <- Chosen topic

 ### Dataset topics available on spreadsheet